 BRYNN WEINKAUF, VICE PRESIDENT

 Brynn is currently enrolled in her fourth year of post-secondary education at Mount Royal University.
 She entered the Bachelor of Arts degree in Criminal Justice with a passion for criminal law.
 Brynn aspires to continue expanding her knowledge of the criminal justice system through her studies and practical experience.
-As the vice president of the Canadian Association of Criminology and Legal Studies, Brynn plays a flexible role working alongside the president to ensure that the association operates smoothly.
+She hopes to pursue a future career that will allow her to work with young offenders.
+As the vice president of the Canadian Association of Criminology and Legal Studies, Brynn plays a flexible role working alongside the president and other members to ensure that the association operates smoothly.
 She also manages the association’s website.
 When not studying, Brynn enjoys spending time with her friends and family and most importantly her dog, Harley.

 ALLISON STRASSER, EXECUTIVE DIRECTOR